1 5- to 6-pound roasting chicken

 Herbes de Provence

-The perfect plate is a scoop of wild rice, roasted veggies, and parts of the chicken you like best.
+For this simple, delicious dish, the perfect plate is a scoop of wild rice, some of the roasted veggies, and whatever part of the chicken you like best.